 The difference between the mountain bikes featured here and mountain bikes that cost less than $300 is staggering.
 Many of the same considerations still apply though, let’s look at some.

 Since this buying guide is tailored to help those who have 500 dollars or less in selecting the right mountain bike, it is only wise that the budget is the first factor we look at.

 Manage your expectations according to your budget.
 You may find a bike that has excellent shifters and derailleurs, but it’s likely you’re going to be compromising elsewhere on the bike.

 If mountain bikes with all the best components were available for under $500, no one would ever spend any more than that.

 There are three different types of mountain bikes; hardtail bikes with fork suspension in front, rigid bikes without any suspension and the full suspension with front and rear fork suspensions.

 Full suspension bikes are usually touted as the best for mountainous terrain, having suspensions in the front and rear.
-However, they are often more highly priced and can require extensive maintenance.

 Ask yourself what terrain you will be riding your bike on; hills or mountains?
 Your answer will determine what wheel size is ideal for you.
 Mountain bikes often come with 26, 27.5 and 29 inches wheel sizes.

 26-inch wheels are good enough for a beginner so that they can have full control of their bicycle.
 However, the larger the wheel, the more comfortable it will be for you to tackle obstacles when riding.